nightroman/Mdbc/README.md

 replace it completely with cmdlets for everything.
 Most of C# API can be used in scripts directly as it is.

-Due to important recent driver changes the included driver assemblies are built from the latest sources (https://github.com/mongodb/mongo-csharp-driver).

 Quick Start
 -----------